What is the Effective Annual Rate?

 On the flip side, investors will benefit if the effective interest rate is greater than the nominal rate offered by the issuer.
 They also use this rate to compare various investment portfolios by using different compounding periods to make an effective decision.

-If you’re interested in advancing your career in corporate finance, these articles will help you on your way:
+CFI is the global provider of the Financial Modeling Certification Program, designed to teach anyone to become a world-class financial analyst.
+If you’re interested in advancing your career in corporate finance, these CFI articles will help you on your way: